mpsrig/Lychee/README.md

 ![Lychee](http://l.electerious.com/uploads/big/c4b58cb87d95aeaed78fdca581cc908c.jpg)
 ![Lychee](http://l.electerious.com/uploads/big/075ac5de5b5d6c593acbb700f0e1d739.jpg)

 Lychee is a free photo-management tool, which runs on your server or web-space.
 Installing is a matter of seconds.
 Upload, manage and share photos like from a native application.
 Lychee comes with everything you need and all your photos are stored securely.

-Try the [Live Demo](http://ld.electerious.com) or read more on our [Website](http://lychee.electerious.com).
+This is a fork of the original project, with a few improvements for my needs.
+So far, I've added a CLI importer: [php/cli_import.php](php/cli_import.php) Additionally, ZIP archives are cached, and only regenerated if the album changes (creating ZIP archives is expensive and slow, and unnecessary if multiple users are downloading the same unchanged album).

+For the original, see their [Website](http://lychee.electerious.com).

 ## Installation